D5MetaLabs/AgentForce-Prompt-API/README.md

 ---

+## Summary

+By combining Prompt Builder with Flow, Apex, and REST API, Salesforce enables robust AI integration across the platform—from declarative automation to backend logic and external applications.

+> ✅ **Tips**
+>
-> ✅ **Tip:** Always test your Apex or REST request in Postman or Developer Console before moving to production.
+> * Always test templates in Postman or Developer Console before rollout

-> ✅ **Tip:** Use the same prompt API name and input mappings as configured in your Prompt Builder template.
+> * Maintain consistent input mappings between Prompt Builder and calling method
+> * Use appropriate entry points based on use case complexity and source system

 ---